What are Fixed Rate Bonds?

 The length of time that savers choose to deposit their money depends on personal financial timeframes and other budget and savings considerations.
 If you need rapid access to your cash, bonds are possibly not the best savings option – it might be preferable to look at an alternative savings options or just an instant access savings accounts.

 Minimum deposits can vary from £500 to over £2000.
 Make sure that you are happy to part with that amount of money for a longer period of time!
 It is worthwhile having a five-year plan of projected expenses – such as mortgages, car purchases, or planning for a family or retirement – to ensure that you will not need access to your fixed rate bonds account.

 Withdrawals are either not permitted or restrictions will apply.
 Read the bond provider terms and conditions so that you know what you are getting into.
 Some bond providers for example will allow one withdrawal during the bond term without penalties.

 The payment of interest on the bond can also vary- some offer monthly interest, others quarterly or annually, and some only pay at the end of the agreed term.
 Choose a fixed rate bond that fits in with your requirements for the best rates of high interest.

 Tax is payable on interest accrued unless you are a non tax payer in which case you can receive interest gross if you complete HMRC tax form R85.
-Alternatively it is often possible to take a Cash ISA fixed rate bond (current cash ISA allowance for 2012/13 is £5,640 per individual) from which interest can be taken tax free.
-The new 2013/14 Cash ISA allowance is set in increase to £5,760.
+Alternatively it is often possible to take a Cash ISA fixed rate bond (current cash ISA allowance for 2015/16 is £15,240 per individual) from which interest can be taken tax free.
+The new 2016/17 Cash ISA allowance is set to remain at this level.